Crespo-Otero-group/fromage/doc/source/tutorial.rst

 * ``geom_clust.xyz``
     The position of the real system throughout the optimisation.
 Only the :term:`model system<Model system>` will change

+``geom_mol.xyz`` should show very slight rearrangement of the molecule since its Gaussian-optimised ground state geometry is close its crystal.

 Vertical excitation
 ^^^^^^^^^^^^^^^^^^^